bnodnarb/elliptic-curve-cryptography/README.md

 # Elliptic Curve Cryptography (ECC) Demonstration

-Use this Node project to experiment with ECC
+Use this Node project to construct experimental tools with ECC

 ## Dependencies